-Rather theoretically conceivable are diseases that stimulate the immune system to ADHD-typical behavioral changes.
+Diseases that stimulate the immune system to produce behavioral changes typical of ADHD are also conceivable.
 However, there is little evidence for this.
-It is more likely that diseases contribute to ADHD by activating the stress systems that mediate most ADHD symptoms, just as psychological stress does. ⇒ Immune system and behavior
+It is more likely that illnesses contribute to ADHD by activating the stress systems that mediate most ADHD symptoms - just like psychological stress.

-A variety of studies found a significant amount of environmental factors that can promote ADHD, such as toxins or medications, especially during pregnancy or the first years of life, age and wealth of parents, living environment, and quite a few others. ⇒ Environmental factors as a cause of ADHD
+A large number of studies have found a considerable number of environmental factors that can promote ADHD, such as toxins or medication (especially during pregnancy or in the first years of life), particularly young or uneducated parents, living environments with little green growth and many more.

-ADHD is particularly characterized by decreased dopamine and norepinephrine levels in the brain areas dlPFC and striatum.
-While acute stress shows increased dopamine and norepinephrine levels in these brain areas, chronic stress, like ADHD, is typically associated with decreased dopamine and norepinephrine levels in these brain regions.
-Acute as well as chronic stress show almost identical symptoms to ADHD, since the stress/ADHD symptom-triggering dysfunctions of the brain regions relevant here occur at any deviation from an average dopamine or norepinephrine level.
+ADHD is characterized in particular by reduced dopamine and noradrenaline levels in the striatum, PFC and cerebellum areas of the brain.
+While acute stress shows increased dopamine and noradrenaline levels in these areas of the brain, chronic stress, like ADHD, is typically associated with reduced dopamine and noradrenaline levels in these brain regions.
+Acute and chronic stress show almost identical symptoms to ADHD, as the dysfunctions of the relevant brain regions that trigger stress/ADHD symptoms occur with every deviation from an average dopamine or noradrenaline level (inverted-U effect).

 Stress has a special significance in ADHD.